A hypermedia system consists of a number of components, including:

 /contacts/42, one returning HTML and one returning JSON.
 Let’s update the situation

 such that the contact identified by this URL has now been archived.

 The second implementation returns the following JSON representation:

 The important point to notice here is that, by virtue of being a self-describing message, the HTML response now shows that the “Archive” operation is no longer available, and a new “Unarchive” operation has become available.
-The HTML representation of the contact encodes the state of the application (that is, exactly what can and cannot be done with this particular representation) in a way that the JSON representation does not.
+The HTML representation of the contact encodes the state of the application; it encodes exactly what can and cannot be done with this particular representation, in a way that the JSON representation does not.

 A client interpreting the JSON response must, again, understand not only the general concept of a Contact, but also specifically what the “status” field with the value “Archived” means.
 It must know exactly what operations are available on an “Archived” contact, to appropriately display them to an end user.
-The state of the application, in this situation is not encoded in the response, but rather in a mix of raw data and side channel information such as API documentation.
+The state of the application is not encoded in the response, but rather conveyed through a mix of raw data and side channel information such as API documentation.

 With the HTML approach, the Hypermedia is, indeed, The Engine Of Application State: there is no additional model on the client side, and all state is expressed directly in the hypermedia, in this case HTML.
 As state changes on the server, it is reflected in the representation (that is, HTML) sent back to the client.
 The hypermedia client (a browser) doesn’t know anything about contacts, what the concept of “Archiving” is, or anything else about the particular domain model for this response: it simply knows how to render HTML.